 For the People

 Working conditions of fast fashion companies are often dismal, such as cases of sexual harassment and poor safety measures.
-Research from Remake estimates that 80% of garment workers around the world are women between the ages of 18 and 24 (many even younger), often earning less than $3 per day.
+Research from Remake estimates that 80 percent of garment workers around the world are women between the ages of 18 and 24 (many even younger), often earning less than $3 per day.
 These women find themselves simultaneously locked into poverty and dependent on the little wages they do earn.

 Beyond the production process, treating raw materials can be hazardous not only for the end consumer, but especially for the worker.
 Pesticides, such as for high-volume, high-risk crops like cotton, can easily seep into our skin (which happens to be our largest organ).
 Leather goods have a history of being particularly hazardous, with the tanning process putting workers at a much greater risk of cancer.